Julia Grant Cantacuzène

 Julia Dent Grant Cantacuzène Speransky, Princess Cantacuzène, Countess Speransky (June 6, 1876 – October 4, 1975), was an American author and historian.
 She was the eldest child of Frederick Dent Grant and his wife Ida Marie Honoré, and the second grandchild of Ulysses S. Grant, the 18th President of the United States.
-In 1899, she married Prince Mikhail Cantacuzène, a Russian general and diplomat.
+In 1899, she married Prince Mikhail Cantacuzène, a Russian imperial general and diplomat.

 Princess Cantacuzène was the author of three first-person accounts of the events leading up to the Russian Revolution in 1917, as well as a personal historian of the Russian people during that time.
 As the wife of a Russian nobleman, she was in a primary position to observe both the Imperial and Bolshevik positions during the Revolution.
 The title of Countess Speransky has been alternatively spelled "Spéransky" and "Spiranski."